 2013 Acura RDX Review

-After some extensive updates, auto reviewers say the 2013 Acura RDX has a high-quality interior and comfortable seating, but some wish it had sportier performance.
+After some extensive updates, test drivers say the 2013 Acura RDX has a high-quality interior and comfortable seating, but some wish it had sportier performance.

 Other Cars to Consider